polandj/FairTurnRSS/README.md

 You can either copy and deploy this yourself, or use the above URL directly without needing to deploy any code.
 Whichever you choose, it takes the following arguments:

- - option: Meant to be names of people who take turns doing the thing.
+ - ***option***: Meant to be names of people who take turns doing the thing.
 Can specify multiple times as in the example above.
- - title: the thing to be done.
+ - ***title***: the thing to be done.
 If not specified, defaults to just "turn".

 ## Deployment